 - In 2016, CLP launched a POWER YOU Kindergarten Education Kit.
 The electricity-themed education kit is an innovative public education initiative for kindergarten students that aims to spark interest among them in the work of electricity, to give them the basic knowledge about energy and teach them good habits in energy efficiency.
 CLP is the first commercial company in Hong Kong providing a comprehensive tool kit for 180,000 pupils of 1,000 kindergartens for free. - In 2018, CLP introduced a new team of energy saving cartoon characters called POWER FOUR.
 Teamed up with Power Kid, the new characters are brainy Professor K, mischievous Lululu, and cheeky yy Boy.
-A series of 3D cartoon videos on the Power Kid Channel, featuring their daily lives, was also launched to help young children explore the world of electricity and acquire energy saving knowledge in a fun and engaging way. - In 2019, an updated Education Kit with enriched content was sent to around 1,000 kindergartens for free again.
+A series of 3D cartoon videos on the Power Kid Channel, featuring their daily lives, was also launched to help young children explore the world of electricity and acquire energy saving knowledge in a fun and engaging way.
+A new episode of cartoon videos launched in 2024 to feature the waste reduction. - In 2019, an updated Education Kit with enriched content was sent to around 1,000 kindergartens for free again.
 The updated education kit comprises storybook series with game sheets, hand and finger puppets to facilitate storytelling, a board game, stamp chops, a Cartoon MV and a theme song titled "Please Come and Save the Earth" as well as 3D cartoon videos on Power Kid Channel.
-The accumulated viewership of over 45 million has been recorded so far for the whole series of seven episodes. - A Power Kid Mobile App, an e-version of the Education Kit, was also launched to bring the education kit from school to home and to teach young kids on green knowledge anytime and anywhere.
+The accumulated viewership of over 50 million has been recorded so far for the whole series of seven episodes. - In 2024, CLP developed a new board game, "Low-Carbon City Planner", and distributed it for free to around 1,000 kindergartens and over 500 primary schools in the new academic year.
+The newly-developed board game aims to teach young children the knowledge of energy conservation, low-carbon living, and waste reduction, so as to encourage them to apply the knowledge in their daily lives and build a sustainable low-carbon city.
+With the coding element, young children can develop logical thinking and problem-solving skills through playing the board game. - A Power Kid Mobile App, an e-version of the Education Kit, was also launched to bring the education kit from school to home and to teach young kids on green knowledge anytime and anywhere.
 The App was awarded My Favourite Green Phone App at the U Green Awards 2020-21 organised by U Magazine.
 In 2022, the App was revamped and enriched with low-carbon elements.